-The last thing any traveller wants is to get into an auto accident in a country where they don’t know the regulations, aren’t fluent and don’t have adequate insurance.
-Getting behind the wheel in another country comes with new requirements, risks and liabilities.
+The last thing any traveler wants is to get into an auto accident in a country where they don’t know the regulations, aren’t fluent, and don’t have adequate insurance.
+Getting behind the wheel in another country comes with new requirements, risks, and liabilities.
 That’s why most auto insurance plans only cover driving in your home country.

 Luckily, you can get extended auto insurance that’s added on to your standard policy.
 You could also get coverage through a rental company if you’re renting a vehicle.
 One last place to check is your credit card company.
 Some companies will cover the insurance costs if you use their credit card to purchase the rental vehicle.

 DON’T FORGET TO CHECK: Look for auto insurance plans that also cover medical expenses for injuries sustained in an accident.
 That way you are doubly protected from health-rated expenses.